Direct Pressed Die (DPD)

 - Low inductance design

-- Perfect for wide bandgap devices (e.g. Silicon Carbide)
+- Perfect for wide bandgap devices (e.g. silicon carbide)